s4bot3ur/Blockchain-Challenges/Ethernaut/Re-entrancy/WriteUp.md

 ### Key Takeaways

 When our contract logic involves sending ether based on balances, we must adopt the CEI pattern (Checks, Effects, Interactions).
-First, check for balance, update the balance, and then proceed with the transfer.
+First, check for the balance, update the balance, and then proceed with the transfer.
 Compare the below and try to understand the difference.

 <p align="center">
   <img src="img/img2.png" />